DataDog/integrations-extras/apache-apisix/README.md

 If you are using Kubernetes in your production environment, you can deploy `dogstatsd` as a `Daemonset` or as a `Multi-Container Pod` alongside Apache APISIX agent.

-4. The following is an example on how to activate the datadog plugin for a specific route.
-We are assuming your `dogstatsd` agent is already up an running.
+4. The following is an example on how to activate the Datadog plugin for a specific route.
+This assumes the `dogstatsd` agent is already up and running.

 ```shell
 # enable plugin for a specific route